 You can use the Library Upload service to manage and post any videos to your own Library Catalogue, which is secure to your staff and students.
 Subscribers receive 10GB of free hosting space in the Library.
 Go to the Library Hosting page for more info.

-Pricing for Subscriptions newly taken or renewed in 2015 is – TV Recordings and Curriculum Collections - $2/EFTS (unchanged).
+Pricing for subscriptions newly taken or renewed in 2020 is – TV Recordings and Curriculum Collections - $2/EFTS (unchanged).

 Subscription Joining Fee

 A simple one off Sign up fee is applicable upon joining eTV, this includes a full training session provided to your staff.

 Fee (GST ex)

 eTV supports Single Sign On (SSO). eTV recommends that any School wanting to implement SSO uses an Identity Provider (IdP) such as 'Our School'